matthewninja/simpletab/README.md

 All contributions are welcome.
 You're also welcome to fork this repository to add features for just yourself.
 You can reach the creator on twitter at [@koreacanadian](https://twitter.com/koreacanadian) if you have any questions.

 ### TODO
-* Create Options page for user customization and preferences
+* Display the time (if the user enables it)
+* Display a quote (if the user enables it)
+* Help the user find the source of the photos
 * Have various subsets of images

 ### License